step-security-bot/daikon/README.md

 [daikon-tql](daikon-tql)                                      |*Talend Query Language, simple query language for java and javascript with a MongoDB implementation*
-[daikon-audit](daikon-audit)                                  |*Library which provides a facade for recording audit events* [poc](poc)                                                    |*module use to store experiments and POCs like the CQRS one* [reporting](reporting)                                        |*Internal module used to aggregate jacoco converage reports and send them to codacy during the deploy phase*
+[daikon-audit](daikon-audit)                                  |*Library which provides a facade for recording audit events* [poc](poc)                                                    |*module use to store experiments and POCs like the CQRS one*

 ## Library compatibility